‘Cyberpunk 2077’ developer responds to reports of mandatory overtime

 — Adam Badowski (@AdamBadowski) September 30, 2020

-Bloomberg’s report on the matter stated that CD Projekt Red employees have been in “crunch” for over a year now, which is against co-founder Marcin Iwiński’s original stance of taking a “non-obligatory crunch policy.”
+Bloomberg’s orginal report also stated that some CD Projekt Red employees have been in “crunch” for over a year now, which is against co-founder Marcin Iwiński’s original stance of taking a “non-obligatory crunch policy”.

 After multiple delays earlier this year, Cyberpunk 2077 is expected to release on November 10 for Xbox One, PS4 and PC.
 The game will also be available through backwards compatibility on the PS5 and Xbox Series consoles, with a next-gen upgrade in the works.